MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/benefits.md

 To harness the circulation-enhancing benefits of yarrow, various parts of the plant can be utilized.
 The aerial parts, including leaves and flowers, are commonly employed.
 Preparations such as yarrow tea, made by infusing 1 to 2 teaspoons of dried yarrow in 250 ml of hot water for 10 minutes, offer a convenient way to incorporate yarrow into a daily routine for promoting circulatory health.

-## How to properly use yarrow for medicinal purposes?
+## How to properly use yarrow to get it's benefits?

 There are many uses and preparations of yarrow, such as yarrow tea, which is made by steeping dried yarrow flowers in hot water.
 This preparation is known for its medicinal properties, including its ability to alleviate digestive issues, reduce fever, and promote relaxation.
 Yarrow tinctures, created by extracting the herb's active compounds in alcohol, are commonly used to address respiratory conditions and enhance the immune system.
 Yarrow oil, derived through steam distillation, is popular for topical applications, offering benefits for wound healing, skin inflammation, and as an insect repellent.
 Additionally, yarrow poultices, made by crushing fresh yarrow leaves and applying them directly to the skin, prove effective in treating bruises, sprains, and minor injuries due to the herb's anti-inflammatory and analgesic qualities.